serokell/blog-posts/Alex and Happy Part 2/article.md

 You may delete `arguments` with it as it's now unused.

-Finally, let's make the parse capable of parsing zero or more declarations:
+Finally, let's make the parser capable of parsing zero or more declarations:

 ```happy
 decs :: { [Dec L.Range] }